-Sir Lancelot is awesome by being the only knight (including King Arthur himself) able to get past the guardian of the bridge and crossing it safely, not by outsmarting or tricking the guardian, but simply by answering all of his questions honestly!
+- Sir Lancelot has an awesome moment: he's the only knight (including King Arthur himself) able to get past the guardian of the bridge and crossing it safely... not by outsmarting or tricking the guardian, but simply by answering all of his questions honestly!

-Dennis the peasant.
-An uneducated, shit-covered farmer is able to utterly demolish the legitimacy of Arthur's reign, leaving the king with no choice but to completely ignore him.
+- Dennis the peasant.
+An uneducated, crap-covered farmer is able to utterly demolish the legitimacy of Arthur's reign, leaving the king with no choice but to completely ignore him.

-Sir Robin, for all his utter cowardice, actually saves the day when he continually and without noticing, uttering the words that weakens The Knights Who Say "Ni!" so the Knights can escape and not put up with their Fetch Quest.
+- Sir Robin, for all his utter cowardice, actually saves the day when he continually and without noticing, uttering the words that weakens The Knights Who Say "Ni!" so the Knights can escape and not put up with their Fetch Quest.
 Of course, most enemies have a rarer, or at least better-hidden, Weaksauce Weakness than the word "it".

 - The Killer Rabbit of Caerbannog effortlessly killing several armoured knights with just its teeth.
 Everything about the Killer Rabbit really, from his legendary status to his stunning kill record to the fact that he went up against the Knights of Camelot (well, sort of) and almost won!